 This caused the muscle car market to explode (figuratively – not literally), and the valuations of many cars from that era increased in value.
 Massively.

 I expect the same thing to happen with the V8.
 No, not all the 8-cylynder cars will increase in value.
 However, with all new vehicles going electric, the V8 will certainly become a novelty.
 A novelty that many older people with money will be willing to pay a lot of money for.
 That’s my theory anyway.

 Wrapping it all up

 To be honest, I didn’t realize how old I was until I started writing this post.
 All of the cars that I’ve listed in this article still seem brand new to me.
 I clearly remember the times before they even existed.
 I’m starting to think that I am as much of a dinosaur as the V8 is.

 It’s not all doom and gloom.
 Even though auto manufacturers have largely abandoned V8 engines for more efficient options, there are a good number of very fun and interesting cheap V8 cars on the market.
 It’ll be like that for a while.
 But it certainly won’t last forever.

-If you see a good deal on a car that you like, snag it up quick.
+If you see a good deal on a car that you like, snag it up quick (buying cars such as these doesn’t take long).
 Better yet, hold onto it.
 Who knows?
 Maybe cars with V8s will eventually start increasing in value?